op7ic/RT-OfficeBeaconBox/README.md

 * Add tracking script as index.php
 * Add .htaccess file hinding .php extension
 * Configured IPTABLES to allow only specific IPs to access SSH but leaves 443/80 ports open for the world.
 As defined by ALLOW_IP variable.
+* Change Apache config to enable mod_rewrite
+* Disable IPv6
+* Disable NTP service

 After configuration all requests will be stored in /var/www/html/cookies/ folder (easily changable in source code) however.
 By default this folder is open to the world.

 # Beacon Design

 Beacon design is equally simple.
-All we are doing is inserting tracking URL as noted below that points to tracking server.
+All we are doing is inserting tracking URL as noted below that points to tracking server and /index?id=XXXXXX (replace XXXXXX with any value).
 Adding tracking image to document header/footer and covering it with white overlay seems to work quite nice.

 The steps below show how to add working beacon to word document.

 **Open up document**

 ![Alt text](beacon/start.png?raw=true "Step1")

 **Open Quick Parts > Field**

 ![Alt text](beacon/step1.png?raw=true "Step2")

 **Scroll down to IncludePicture field and insert URL to server.
 Tick "Data not stored with document"**

 ![Alt text](beacon/step2.png?raw=true "Step3")

-**Finally remove any misc data from the document**
+**Finally remove any uncessary data from the document**

 ![Alt text](beacon/step3.png?raw=true "Step4")
 ![Alt text](beacon/step4.png?raw=true "Step5")
 ![Alt text](beacon/step5.png?raw=true "Step6")

 **And cover inserted URL field with white rectangle (remember to remove borders etc)**

 ![Alt text](beacon/step6-custom.png?raw=true "Step7")

 # Socat

-Sometimes its necessary to use socat for redirections if there is redirection box in front of the tracker.
+Sometimes its necessary to use socat for redirections if there is external box in front of the tracker.
 This can be easily achieved using following commands:

-HTTP traffic can be easily handed using socat as 'proxy' between
 ```
 socat TCP4-LISTEN:80,fork TCP4:<DESTINATION>:<DESTINATION PORT>
 ```